Data Pipelines of a Higher Order

 At the 30,000-foot level, there are two types of data processing jobs: batch and real time.
 In a similar vein, streaming data systems like Apache Kafka are typically good at pushing data out, while traditional databases handle queries, which are more like “pull” requests.
 But these differences aren’t important in the Ascend scheme of things, according to Knapp.

 “Most developer over time want to hybridize this notion of batch and streaming, and push and pull,” he says.
 “These are artificial constructs that we have to worry about as engineers.
 But as the business leader, I know that I want to move my data from point A to point B with some transformation in roughly X amount of time. and I want to know also whether or not that calculations is still valid.”

 The company competes with other ETL vendors, such as Talend and Informatica.
 It also competes to some extent what Confluent is doing with its hosted Kafka options, as well as the open source Airflow and Kubeflow data orchestration tools.
-On the cloud, Amazon’s Glue, Google’s Data Fusion, and Microsoft’s Data Factory are the closest competitors, Knapp says.
+On the cloud, Amazon Web Services‘ Glue, Google Cloud’s Data Fusion, and Microsoft Azure’s Data Factory are the closest competitors, Knapp says.

 Ascend.io is available on AWS, Google Cloud, and Microsoft Azure.
 Pricing starts at $1,000 per month with Ascend Standard, plus fees for using storage.
 For more information, check out its website at www.ascend.io.